 Propagating Strawberry Vanilla™ Hydrangea

-This is a trademarked, copyrighted cultivar that may not be propagated by any means.
+This is a trademarked, copyrighted cultivar that cannot be propagated by any means.
 Doing so can potentially invite legal consequences.
-Seed propagation is not an option, either, as the flowers of this cultivar are sterile.
+Seed propagation is not an option, either, because the flowers of this cultivar are sterile.

 Potting and Repotting Strawberry Vanilla™ Hydrangea

-Container culture is not common for hydrangeas, but Strawberry Vanilla™ is a relatively small cultivar that can work in a patio or deck container.
-Choose a pot at least 16 to 24 inches wide, with good drainage.
+Container culture is not common for hydrangeas, but Strawberry Vanilla™ is a relatively small cultivar that can be grown in a large patio or deck container.
+Choose a pot at least 16 to 24 inches wide with drainage holes.
 It's best to use a frost-proof container, such as wood or plastic, as rigid clay or ceramic pots could split and shatter in below-freezing temperatures

-Panicle hydrangeas are normally very winter hardy into zone 4, and they will usually survive nicely without any winter protection.
+Panicle hydrangeas are normally very winter hardy to USDA cold hardiness zone 4, and they will usually survive nicely without any winter protection.
 But in zone 3, it's a good idea to water the shrubs well going into winter to prevent desiccation from cold winter winds.
-Covering the root zone with a good blanket of mulch or compost for the winter is also a good idea in extreme climates.
+Covering the root zone with a few-inches-thick blanket of mulch or compost for the winter is also a good idea in extreme climates.

-In all regions, feeding should be withheld from mid-summer onward after the flowers have appeared, as you want to avoid stimulating new growth that can be injured by cold winter winds.
+In all regions, stop feeding from mid-summer onward after the flowers have appeared because you want to avoid stimulating new growth that can be injured by cold winter winds.

 Common Pests & Plant Diseases

-This bush can suffer from a few different disease problems (such as bacterial wilt, blight, leaf spot, mildew, and rust), all of which can be minimized by providing plenty of space (to promote air circulation) between your Strawberry Vanilla™ hydrangea and any other plants.
+This hydrangea can suffer from a few different diseasess (such as bacterial wilt, blight, leaf spot, mildew, and rust), all of which can be minimized by providing plenty of space (to promote air circulation) between your Strawberry Vanilla™ hydrangea and any other plants.

 How to Get Strawberry Vanilla™ Hydrangea to Bloom

-This shrub normally begins blooming in midsummer, with large flower panicles that begin white, then gradually transition through pink to pinkish red by fall.
-The strawberry red color will maintain for three to four weeks before turning brown—though the browned flower heads are also attractive.
-Larger blooms can be created if you prune off all but six to 10 of the main stems.
+This shrub normally begins blooming in midsummer, with large flower panicles that begin white, then gradually transition through pink to pinkish maroon by fall.
+The dark color will maintain for three to four weeks before turning paper-brown—though the browned flower heads are also attractive and serve as winter interest.
+Larger blooms can be created if you prune off all but six to ten of the main stems.

 Failure to bloom is often traced to a lack of water, poor soil, or a lack of adequate sunlight.
 Regular water and fertilizer are essential for good blooming.
-There are other possible reasons why these plants withhold blooms:
+There are other possible reasons why these plants don't bloom:

-- Plants that are getting too much nitrogen fertilizer sometimes withhold flowers as they put most of their energy into foliage production.
+- Plants that are getting too much nitrogen fertilizer sometimes don't flower because they put most of their energy into producing foliage.
 This can happen when a shrub is surrounded by turf grass that is regularly fertilized.

-- Improper pruning—removing new growth in the current growing season—will also reduce flowering.
-These plants flower on new growth so should be pruned during their dormant period in winter or early spring.
+- Improper pruning—removing new growth in the late spring or summer—will also reduce flowering.
+These plants set their buds and flower on new growth so should be pruned during their dormant period in winter or very early spring.